Justintime50/proxlist/README.md

 }

 # Depending on the proxy and you location in the world, you may need to adjust the timeout
 # to provide the proxy enough time to route your request.
+Additionally, some of these proxies
+# may be unstable - adding retry logic is highly recommended.
 response = requests.get('https://google.com', proxies=proxies, timeout=10)
 print(response.text)
 ```